-- support the school in the application and enforcement of this policy; - inform the school of any challenging behaviour exhibited at home, special education needs or changes in circumstances that may account for changes in their child's behaviour; - ensure their child attends the school on time, appropriately dressed, fed, rested, and equipped; - work with the school in support of their child's learning; - attend virtual or in person meetings at the school with staff to discuss their child's behaviour; - monitor their child's online activity, including ensuring they only access age appropriate content; - inform the school in writing of any medication their child needs to take; - support their child in homework and other opportunities for home learning; - attend Parents' Evenings and discussions about their child's progress, if reasonably possible - in the case of exclusion, provide appropriate supervision for their child during the first 5 days of exclusion, ensure that their child is not present in a public place during school hours without reasonable justification and, if invited, attend a reintegration interview at the school with their child.
+- support the school in the application and enforcement of this policy; - inform the school of any challenging behaviour exhibited at home, special education needs or changes in circumstances that may account for changes in their child's behaviour; - ensure their child attends the school on time, appropriately dressed, fed, rested, and equipped; - work with the school in support of their child's learning; - attend virtual or in person meetings at the school with staff to discuss their child's behaviour; - inform the school in writing of any medication their child needs to take (see the "Supporting children with medical needs" policy); - support their child in homework and other opportunities for home learning; - attend Parents' Evenings and discussions about their child's progress, if reasonably possible; and - in the case of suspension, provide appropriate supervision for their child during the first 5 days of suspension, ensure that their child is not present in a public place during school hours without reasonable justification and, if invited, attend a reintegration interview at the school with their child.

-4.5 Pupils
+4.7 Pupils

-The rights and responsibilities of pupils are set out at the Annex to this policy along with a list of the school expectations to which all pupils must adhere.
-Reminders of the school expectations and expected standards of behaviour are up on walls in classrooms and situated around the school.
+The rights and responsibilities of pupils are set out at the Annex to this policy along with a list of the school rules to which all pupils must adhere.
+Reminders of the school rules and expected standards of behaviour are up on walls in classrooms and situated around the school.
 Pupils are expected to have a positive attitude and maintain high expectations for themselves.